2.9. Calculating spectral density with the kernel polynomial method#

 # component 'xx'

-s_factory = kwant.kpm.LocalVectors(fsyst, where)
+s_factory = kwant.kpm.LocalVectors(fsyst_topo, where)

-cond_xx = kwant.kpm.conductivity(fsyst, alpha='x', beta='x', mean=True,
+cond_xx = kwant.kpm.conductivity(fsyst_topo, alpha='x', beta='x', mean=True,

-num_vectors=None, vector_factory=s_factory,
+num_vectors=None, vector_factory=s_factory)

 # component 'xy'

-s_factory = kwant.kpm.LocalVectors(fsyst, where)
+s_factory = kwant.kpm.LocalVectors(fsyst_topo, where)

-cond_xy = kwant.kpm.conductivity(fsyst, alpha='x', beta='y', mean=True,
+cond_xy = kwant.kpm.conductivity(fsyst_topo, alpha='x', beta='y', mean=True,

-num_vectors=None, vector_factory=s_factory,
+num_vectors=None, vector_factory=s_factory)

 energies = cond_xx.energies